Grinspoon: 2001-2007: Changing direction

-Hiatus
+2008-2009: Hiatus

 On 5 February 2008, Jamieson announced, via the band's official website, that Grinspoon were on hiatus following their appearance at Big Day Out in late January.
 Grinspoon headlined the Newton's Playground festival, held atop Bathurst's famous Mount Panorama in March, with their song "Lost Control" played in advertisements for the festival.
 On 1 May, Grinspoon announced they would complete more shows before writing a new album.

 Grinspoon recorded The Easybeats' track "St. Louis" for a tribute album, Easy Fever: A Tribute to The Easybeats and Stevie Wright—released in October 2008—while Jamieson's duet with The Wrights on "Evie part 3: I'm Losing You" from 2005 was included.
 The band contributed the track "Blind Lead Blind", their B side of 2007's "Minute By Minute", to a compilation CD for The Buttery Drug and Alcohol Rehab Centre titled Caution: Life Ahead, which included contributions from other Australian acts such as Powderfinger, Midnight Oil and The Living End, and was released in November.

 Grinspoon performed on 26 July 2009 at the annual Splendour in the Grass Festival in Byron Bay.
-Jamieson then toured with a super group composed of The Living End's Chris Cheney, You Am I's Tim Rogers and Josh Pyke with a 17-piece band in August 2009.
-The group performed a tribute to The Beatles' White album for its 40th anniversary.
+Jamieson then toured with a supergroup composed of The Living End's Chris Cheney, You Am I's Tim Rogers, and Josh Pyke with a 17-piece band in August 2009.
+The group performed a tribute to The Beatles' White Album for its 40th anniversary.

-Six to Midnight
+2010: Six to Midnight

 Grinspoon's next album, titled Six to Midnight, was released on 11 September 2009 on the band's imprint Chk Chk Boom Records, distributed by Universal Records, which peaked at No. 6.
 Two tracks, "Dogs" and the first single, "Comeback", were released to radio earlier.
 For promotion of the album, the band toured in a more intimate setting than most of their previous concerts.
 On 6 November, Grinspoon played live on Triple J radio and confirmed that "Summer" was the second single from the album.
 In 2010 Premonitions was released as the third single from the album.
 The band toured for the album including two acoustic shows in London in early 2012 featuring Phil and Pat.